dajusc/Linux-Mouse-Keybinds/README.md

 - It seems possible that **anti cheat** engines for multiplayer games may categorize the actions performed by this script as cheating.
 So use it in singleplayer only or don't blame me if you get into trouble. ;)

 ## Configuration tips and examples
-Below you can see a configuration example.
+Below you can see two configuration examples.
 If you misconfigure *linuxmousekeybinds* it will give you usefull tips about the allowed settings.
 ```python
 lmkb = linuxmousekeybinds("Logitech G500s Laser Gaming Mouse")